Tomato Braised Meatballs

 Albondigas (Spanish tapas meatballs) are traditionally served at tapas bars in Spain.
 They are easy to make and will be a hit as an appetizer, at your next tapas party, or as a main dish at dinner.

-I used a combination of beef short rib and pork shoulder for this recipe, ground using the meat grinder attachment for a stand mixer.
-I prefer to grind the meats for meatballs, this allows me to control the fat-to-meat ratio.
+I used a combination of beef short rib and pork shoulder for this recipe and ground using the meat grinder attachment for a stand mixer.
 Both cuts are meaty and high in fat making the grind perfect for braising resulting in tender, juicy, and flavourful meatballs.

 Yield: serves 4–6 people